alexeskenazi/cpp-excercises/README.md

 # C++ Exercises

 This repository contains various C++ exercises to practice and improve your programming skills.
 Each exercise is implemented in a separate header file with corresponding test cases.
+The solutions are the ones I came up with, there may be other solutions that I have not considered.
+Ping me if you have questions!

 ## Exercises